3nt3rpren3ur/Facial-Landmarks/README.md

 ### References

 Kazemi, Vahid, and Josephine Sullivan.
 "One millisecond face alignment with an ensemble of regression trees."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
-2014.
+2014. [click here](https://www.researchgate.net/publication/264419855_One_Millisecond_Face_Alignment_with_an_Ensemble_of_Regression_Trees)